matronator/GlobalCollapse/README.md

 For full changelog see [CHANGELOG.md](CHANGELOG.md)

+## [0.2.1] - 2022-06-13

+- Added: Account recovery
+- Added: Unlockables
+- Added: 9 unlockable items
+- Added: 9 new avatars
+- Added: New building (Ecstasy Lab)
+- Added: Collecting all buildings at once (unlockable)
+- Added: Unlock faster training by attacking in Assaults
+- Changed: Training costs more
+- Changed: Increase money rewards for missions
+- Changed: Darknet offers now change to a new one when vendor runs out of money
+- Minor fixes and modifications

 ## [0.2.0] - 2020-06-24

 - Mobile pop-up informing that the site is PWA compatible and instructions how to install